 - Calculate natural logarithm of the result in Step 4.

-- Calculate the denominator Delta H divided by Gas Constant.
+- Calculate the numerator Delta H divided by Gas Constant.

 - Calculate result of Step 5 by result of Step 6.

 - Convert Kelvin to Degree Centigrade.
 This gives the MKT value.